StevenThuriot/uGovernor/README.md

 ##-ui
 Shows a console UI.
 When started from a console, it will attach to parent instead.

+##-list[public|private]
+List all torrents and their hashes.
+A filter can be used (public or private).
+The filter is optional.
+Not supplying it will result in all torrents being printed.
+When -ui is not supplied, it will try to open a UI or attach to a parent UI anyway.

 ##-start[_ifprivate|_ifpublic]
 Start the torrent